 When turbines are increasing in size this also means they need to be placed further apart from each other.
 Chances are you’ll meet a variety of soil circumstances.
 This can result in different dimensions of the foundations in the same wind farm.
 Looking at the massive impact on the tool during piling operations, a pre-piling template needs to be extremely robust and reliable.
 You also want the template to resist the strong impact of waves.

 KENC’s pre-piling template meets the challenges of tomorrow.
-This new design is adjustable, lightweight, and robust.
+The structure is adjustable, lightweight, and robust.
 Ultimate accuracy is assured during operations.

 LIGHT WEIGHT & ROBUST